libretro/RetroArch/tools/ra_stress.md

-`CMD_EVENT_REINIT` falls back to `DRIVERS_CMD_ALL` when its data pointer is NULL, so a naive "video reinit" would in fact tear down audio, input, MIDI, Bluetooth, LED and the rest too. `VIDEO_REINIT` passes `DRIVER_VIDEO_MASK` explicitly — the same video-only mask the CRT switch path uses — and `DRIVERS_REINIT` keeps the all-drivers behaviour under an honest name.
+`CMD_EVENT_REINIT` falls back to `DRIVERS_CMD_ALL` when its data pointer is NULL, so a naive "video reinit" would in fact tear down audio, input, MIDI, Bluetooth, LED and the rest too. `VIDEO_REINIT` passes `DRIVER_VIDEO_MASK` explicitly — the same mask the CRT switch path uses — and `DRIVERS_REINIT` keeps the all-drivers behaviour under an honest name.

+Note that `DRIVER_FLAGS_NORMALIZE()` widens that request to `DRIVER_VIDEO_AND_INPUT_MASK` inside both `drivers_init()` and `driver_uninit()`, so `VIDEO_REINIT` cycles video **and input**.
+That is not a leak in the scoping — the input driver is not separately initialisable, it is brought up inside `video_driver_init_internal()` and several video drivers hand back the input driver and its data through their `init()` out-params.
+Video-without-input is not a state the frontend can be in, so video+input is the narrowest honest scope.

-`VIDEO_REINIT` is usually the most valuable discriminator: it cycles the video driver *without* core churn and without dragging every other driver along.
-If it alone kills the target, the fault is in the video driver's own teardown/rebuild cycle.
-If only `DRIVERS_REINIT` does, something outside video is implicated.
+`VIDEO_REINIT` is still the most valuable discriminator: it cycles the video stack *without* core churn and without dragging audio, MIDI, camera, Bluetooth, LED and the rest along.
+If it alone kills the target, the fault is in video/input teardown and rebuild.
+If only `DRIVERS_REINIT` does, something outside that pair is implicated — and `AUDIO_REINIT` narrows that further.
 If neither does and only content cycling kills it, core load/unload is involved.

 Closing content and unloading the core are different operations - the first leaves the core loaded, the second releases it so the next load goes through